The following sections describe how to use data from Google BigQuery with the BigQuery data source:

-NOT()aren't supported for Provider-level querying before the row limit is applied.
-For BigQuery, the row limit of 100K is applied on that Provider query, so you can get too few rows if you use a security filter that isn't purely an
+OR() expressions.
+Other expressions aren't supported for Provider-level querying before the row limit is applied.
+For BigQuery, the row limit of 100K is applied on that Provider query, so you can get too few rows if you use a security filter that isn't purely composed of these expression.

 - Filter by